muschellij2/neuroc/getting_ready_for_submission/index.md

-# Getting Ready for Submission
+# Preparing Your Package for for Submission
 John Muschelli
 `r Sys.Date()`